sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/managing-the-customer-relationship.md

 The key here is to have a regular release cadence that works like clockwork to give the customer the comfort that even if they miss this one then the next is only (a week, two weeks, a month) away.
 With quarterly release cadence this becomes more difficult but it is then even more important.

-Towards the end of a release, time should be spent solely on bug fixing and not on adding new feature content or significant functional change last minute as this increases the risk of regression and can ultimately lead the customer to having to wait just as long for the current release as compared to waiting for the next.
+Towards the end of a release, time should be spent solely on bug fixing and not on adding new feature content or significant functional change last minute.
+This is because it increases the risk of regression and can ultimately lead the customer to having to wait just as long for the current release as compared to waiting for the next.

 The best approach to avoid this is that when the current release development is progressing, actively engage the customer on the content for the next release early which will focus them on the future rather than make them feel like they are walking up to a cliff edge.